marisademeglio/media-overlays-js/README.md

  * Start playback from an offset, e.g. file.smil#ID
  * Continue spine playback when one file is finished
- * More sophisticated text-smil lookup; e.g. if text fragment id is not explicitly in the SMIL file, then the player should locate the nearest match.
+ * More sophisticated text-smil lookup; e.g. if text fragment id is not explicitly linked to by a SMIL element, then the player should locate the nearest match.
- * Text renderer toggles CSS class given in package file metadata (this is probably something Readium will do itself)
+ * Text renderer toggles CSS class given in package file metadata _(this is probably something Readium will do itself)_
  * Preload audio files - local playback not really affected but remote playback will benefit from this

 # Approach to SMIL playback